CQCL/pytket-docs/manual/manual_backend.rst

 In some cases you may want to end execution early, perhaps because it is taking too long or you already have all the data you need.
 You can use the :py:meth:`Backend.cancel()` method to cancel the job for a given :py:class:`ResultHandle`.
 This is recommended to help reduce load on the devices if you no longer need to run the submitted jobs.

-.. note:: Asynchronous submission is currently available with the :py:class:`IBMQBackend`, :py:class:`AQTBackend`, :py:class:`QuantinuumBackend`, :py:class:`BraketBackend` and :py:class:`AerBackend`.
+.. note:: Asynchronous submission is currently available with the :py:class:`pytket.extensions.qiskit.IBMQBackend`, :py:class:`AQTBackend`, :py:class:`QuantinuumBackend`, :py:class:`BraketBackend` and :py:class:`pytket.extensions.qiskit.AerBackend`.
 It will be extended to others in future updates.

 Persistent Handles
 ==================

-Being able to split your processing into distinct procedures for :py:class:`Circuit` generation and result interpretation can help improve throughput on the quantum device, but it can also provide a way to split the processing between different Python sessions.
+Being able to split your processing into distinct procedures for :py:class:`~pytket.Circuit` generation and result interpretation can help improve throughput on the quantum device, but it can also provide a way to split the processing between different Python sessions.
 This may be desirable when the classical computation to interpret the results and determine the next experiment parameters is sufficiently intensive that we would prefer to perform it offline and only reserve a quantum device once we are ready to run more.
 Furthermore, resuming with previously-generated results could benefit repeatability of experiments and better error-safety since the logged results can be saved and reused.

-Some :py:class:`Backend` s support persistent handles, in that the :py:class:`ResultHandle` object can be stored and the associated results obtained from another instance of the same :py:class:`Backend` in a different session.
-This is indicated by the boolean ``persistent_handles`` property of the :py:class:`Backend`.
+Some :py:class:`~pytket.backends.Backend` s support persistent handles, in that the :py:class:`ResultHandle` object can be stored and the associated results obtained from another instance of the same :py:class:`~pytket.backends.Backend` in a different session.
+This is indicated by the boolean ``persistent_handles`` property of the :py:class:`~pytket.backends.Backend`.
 Use of persistent handles can greatly reduce the amount of logging you would need to do to take advantage of this workflow.

 .. jupyter-input::